forkkit/supertokens-node-mysql-ref-jwt/docs/backend/api-reference.md

 - ```GENERAL_ERROR```
     - Type: ```{errType: SuperTokens.Error.GENERAL_ERROR, err: any}```
     - Examples of when this is thrown is if the library could not connect to the MySQL instance.
+##### Additional information
+- Creates a new access and a new refresh token for this session.
+- Inserts a new row in the MySQL table for this new session.

 <div class="divider"></div>